 Born November 17, 1986, Colac, Victoria

-Major teams Australia, Auckland, Australia A, Australia Under-19s, Delhi Daredevils, Gujarat Lions, Kings XI Punjab, Melbourne Renegades, Mumbai Indians, Pune Warriors, Rajasthan Royals, Sunrisers Hyderabad, Surrey, Victoria, Victoria Under-15s, Victoria Under-17s, Victoria Under-19s, Yorkshire
+Major teams Australia, AJ Finch's XI, Auckland, Australia A, Australia Centre of Excellence, Australia Under-19s, Australian Cricketers Association All-Stars, Australian XI, Cricket Australia Invitation XI, Cricket Australia XI, Delhi Daredevils, Gujarat Lions, Kings XI Punjab, Marylebone Cricket Club, Melbourne Renegades, Mumbai Indians, Pune Warriors, Rajasthan Royals, Royal Challengers Bangalore, Ruhuna, Sunrisers Hyderabad, Surrey, Victoria, Victoria Emerging Players, Victoria Second XI, Victoria Under-15s, Victoria Under-17s, Victoria Under-19s, Victoria XI, Yorkshire, Yorkshire XI

 Playing role Top-order batsman

 Batting style Right-hand bat

 Bowling style Slow left-arm orthodox